Patients having a CT examination

 A CT scanner in the hospital

-A CT (computed tomography) scan is an x-ray test that lets us look at your body more accurately than is possible using normal x-rays, by producing a cross-section or slice of the body.
+A CT (computed tomography) scan is an x-ray test.
+It lets us look at the body more accurately than is possible using normal x-rays.
+It does this by producing a cross-section or slice of the body.

-CT is used for scanning most parts of the body, including the brain, chest, abdomen, pelvis, and sometimes the bones and joints.
+CT is used to scan most parts of the body, including the brain, chest, abdomen, pelvis, and sometimes the bones and joints.

 What happens when I arrive at the hospital?